NoFoolLikeOne/EDMC-Screenshot/README.md

 # EDMC-Screenshot
 A plugin for EDMC that detects screenshot events are converts them to PNG format

-The plugin takes the existing screenshot file and generate a new name based on the mask System(Body)_nnn.png The converted file can be saved to a different directory from the orginal file.
-The original file can optionally be deleted.
+*The plugin takes the existing screenshot file and generate a new name based on the selected mask *The converted file can be saved to a different directory or drive from the orginal file.
+*The original file can optionally be deleted after conversion *The plugin can trigger screenshots on a timer *Displays the image and allow the user to save a preset crop

 # Installation
 Download the [latest release](https://github.com/NoFoolLikeOne/EDMC-Screenshot/releases), open the archive (zip) and extract the folder  to your EDMC plugin folder.

-Rename the folder to EDMC-Screenshot

-* Windows: `%LOCALAPPDATA%\EDMarketConnector\plugins` (usually `C:\Users\you\AppData\Local\EDMarketConnector\plugins`).
-* Mac: `~/Library/Application Support/EDMarketConnector/plugins` (in Finder hold ⌥ and choose Go &rarr; Library to open your `~/Library` folder).
-* Linux: `$XDG_DATA_HOME/EDMarketConnector/plugins`, or `~/.local/share/EDMarketConnector/plugins` if `$XDG_DATA_HOME` is unset.
+To install a downloaded plugin:

+* On the Plugins settings tab press the “Open” button.
+This reveals the plugins folder where this app looks for plugins.
+* Open the .zip archive that you downloaded and move the folder contained inside into the plugins folder.

 You will need to re-start EDMC for it to notice the plugin.